Farida Waziri

-Farida Mzamber Waziri (born 7 July 1949) is a Nigerian technocrat, law enforcement officer and former executive chairperson of the Nigerian Economic and Financial Crimes Commission (EFCC).
+Farida Mzamber Waziri (born 7 July 1949) is a Nigerian technocrat, law enforcement officer and former chairperson of the Nigerian Economic and Financial Crimes Commission (EFCC).
 She succeeded Nuhu Ribadu in this post.

 Background

 Waziri was born on 7 July 1949 and raised in Gboko, Benue State.
 She obtained a law degree from the University of Lagos and obtained a master's degree in Law from the Lagos State University.
 In 1996, she gained a master's degree in Strategic Studies from the University of Ibadan.
 She is the author of Advance Fee Fraud, National Security and the Law.

 Police career

 Waziri enlisted in the Nigeria Police Force in 1965 and rose to the position of Assistant Inspector General of Police.
 She held the positions of Assistant Commissioner of Police (Operations), screening and selection, Assistant/Deputy Commissioner of Police Force C.I.D Alagbon, Lagos, Commissioner of Police, General Investigation and Commissioner of Police in charge of X-Squad.
 In this last position she was responsible for handling cases of bribery and corruption within the police force.
 She also served as Commissioner of Police (special fraud unit) in which role she recorded the first conviction for Advance Fee Fraud in Nigeria.

 She led the West African delegation on Advance Fee Fraud to Lyon, France in 1996.
 She led the Nigeria delegation to Dallas, Texas for a seminar organised by the United States Secret Service in 1998.